Quasi-isometric rigidity of three manifold groups

 In this section we establish some properties of stabilizers of cut points.
 They will be used to prove that $\TTT_{\La_K}$ is isomorphic to $\TTT_B$ as well as properties {\em (1) and (2)} of Theorem \ref{thm:dec JSJ}.
-For the latter we will work in the general situation of relatively hyperbolic groups acting on their Bowditch boundary.
+For the latter we will work in the general situation of relatively hyperbolic groups acting on their Bowditch boundary. {Let $(G,\PP)$ be a relatively hyperbolic group and assume that its Bowditch boundary $\partial_\PP G$ is connected.
+Then it also is locally connected \cite[Thm 1.1]{dasgupta:hruska:jt2024}.
+Therefore cut points are bounded parabolic points \cite[Thm 0.2]{bowditch:connectedness}, see also \cite[Thm 1.1]{dasgupta:hruska:jt2024}.
+We study the dynamics of these parabolic subgroups intrinsically.}

-\begin{proposition} Let $(G,\PP)$ be a relatively hyperbolic group and assume that its Bowditch boundary $\partial_\PP G$ is connected and locally connected.
-Let $p\in\partial_\PP G$ be a cut point and let us denote by $\CCC$ the collection of connected components of $X=\partial_\PP G\setminus\{p\}$.
-Then $p$ is a bounded parabolic point the stabilizer of which we denote by $H$.
-The action of $H$ on $\CCC$ has finitely many orbits and, for any $C\in \CCC$, the action of $\stab_HC$ is cocompact on $C$, hence infinite.
+\begin{proposition} Let us denote by $\CCC$ the collection of connected components of $X=Y\setminus\{p\}$.
+Then the action of $H$ on $\CCC$ has finitely many orbits and, for any $C\in \CCC$, the action of $\stab_HC$ is cocompact on $C$, hence {$\stab_HC$ is} infinite.
 Moreover, any compact subset of $X$ meets at most finitely many components of $X$. \end{proposition}